AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/key-updates/v4-ios-release.md

 # Aligning major version releases for the Adobe Experience Platform Mobile SDKs for iOS

-June Adobe has recently released released major version 4 of its Adobe Experience Platform Mobile SDKs for iOS ("Mobile SDKs").
+*June 14, 2023* - Adobe has recently released released major version 4 of its Adobe Experience Platform Mobile SDKs for iOS ("Mobile SDKs").
 This article aims to address some of the questions we anticipate will exist around the new release.

 ## Why are we getting another major update already?